 As we ventured into the Greco-Roman ruins, the groups of schoolgirls continued to approach us and ask for photos.

-They would yell, “selfie” and run over in groups with their iPhones to take a photo together, followed by: “I love you!” and “You are beautiful!” and “Welcome to Jordan!”
+They would yell, "Selfie!" and run over in groups with their iPhones to take a picture together, followed by exclamations like, "I love you!" and "You're beautiful!" and "Welcome to Jordan!"

 When I heard that, my anxiety settled.
 They just wanted to connect.
 I told them the same things back.

-One girl who came up to me in Jerash invited us over to eat at her family's home, and a group of construction workers breaking for lunch offered me a taste of their homemade soup.
+One girl who approached me in Jerash invited us to her family's home for dinner, and a group of construction workers taking a break from work offered me a taste of their homemade soup.

-But you don't need to go to someone's house or befriend a local to feel the graciousness of the people and eat authentic meals.
+However, you don't need to visit someone's house or befriend a local to experience the graciousness of the people and enjoy authentic meals.
 Here are some recommendations to get you started.

 Breakfast at Hashem's Downtown

-The place is always packed with locals, and the kitchen is open so you can watch them folding the steamy, soft pitas and tossing the chickpeas into the fryer.
+The place is always packed with locals, and the kitchen is open, so you can watch them fold the steamy, soft pitas and toss the chickpeas into the fryer.

 Picnics in Wadi Rum